Drombeg stone circle: Features

 The stone circle originally consisted of seventeen closely spaced stones of which 13 survive.
 The stones are made from local sandstone.
 The circle spans 9.3 m in diameter.
 As an axial or "Cork–Kerry" stone circle, it contains two taller entrance stones placed opposite a recumbent axial stone.
 Its axis is orientated south west towards the setting sun.

 The most westerly stone (1.9m long) is the long recumbent and has two egg shaped cup-marks, one with a ring around it.
 An axial stone circle, also known as a "Cork–Kerry type" stone circle, it is flanked by a pair of 1.8m high axial portal stones, which mark the entrance to the stone circle, and face the recumbent altar stone.
 This arrangement creates a south-west axis, and orients the monument in the direction of the setting sun during the midwinter solstice.

 Terence Meaden suggests that a petroglyph, on the northern side of one stone, is of an erect phallus with two testicles, about 200 mm long.
 While a further carving, 280 mm and 160 mm wide on the upper surface of one of the recumbent stones and previously identified as an "axe-like outline", is vulvar in nature.
-Both carvings are prehistorical.
+Both carvings are prehistoric.

 Near the stone circle, approximately 40m to the west, are two round stone-walled prehistoric huts and a fulacht fiadh.
 Evidence suggests the fulacht fiadh was in use until approximately the 5th century AD.
 Of the two huts, the largest had a timber roof supported by timber posts.
 The smaller hut contains the remains of a cooking spot on its eastern side.
 A causeway leads from the huts to the fulacht fiadh, which has a hearth, well and a water trough.